-Copy can greatly impact customer engagement and conversion and therefore demands extra focus and effort.
+Copy can greatly impact customer engagement and conversion, and therefore demands extra focus and effort.
 One word or a different phrase can really make a difference.
 Any good copy may seem like it will get the user to complete the action you desire but what if there is something even better?
-This is where you can A/B test you copy writing and the results may amaze you.
+This is where you can A/B test your copy writing.
+The results may amaze you.

 Through testing different copies, you are sure to know which one works better with your audience.
-As a result, you not only increase onsite conversion but learn a great deal about your audience.
-Here is an example about how copy can really be the difference between something that works and something that works twice as more.
+As a result, you not only increase onsite conversion, but learn a great deal about your audience.
+Here is an example about how copy can really be the difference between something that works and something that works twice as better.
 Look at the following two sentences:

 Download the book now and get success with your small business

 Download the book now and win with your small business

 At first glance, both the sentences convey the same meaning.
 But the second sentence has a higher chance of making the user click and download.
 Why?
 Because the word ‘win’ has more power and impact on the audience than ‘success.’
 It is these small tweaks in your copy that can really make a difference.
 And if you don’t experiment and test your copy, you will never know what sort of thing will work.